 Ideal for Large Purchases

-If you would like to make a massive purchase, such as television or holiday but need some time to repay it, a 0% interest card is a jumbo asset.
+If you would like to make a purchase, such as television or maybe planning a holiday but need some time to repay it, a 0% interest is a jumbo asset.
 For a limited time, you get to carry a balance and space out payments on zero interest.

 Balance Exchanges are not Usually Included